yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 **Step 3:** Navigate to your newly created games folder and click `Select Folder`.

 All your dumped games should now appear on the emulator window as a list.
-However, we're stil not done yet!
+However, we're still not done yet!

 ### Installing Game Updates/DLCs to yuzu